 3. Practice an elevator speech and a closing line.

-After you prepared your materials like business cards and pens, practice a 45-second speech that can catch the attention of the person you want to talk with.
+After you prepared your materials such as business cards and pens, practice a 45-second speech that can catch the attention of the person you want to speak with.
 Practice the pitch at home and in front of the mirror.
 When you deliver it, keep your tone natural and centered to the person you’re talking to.
-Tell of ways that your connection can benefit them.
+Tell ways your connection can benefit them.
 In a networking event, attendees aren’t looking for people to help.
-They are looking for people who could help them.
+They are looking for people who can help them.

 4. Follow up.